MAY-BRITT ÖHMAN Technoscience, Gender & Indigeniousity Teknovetenskap, Genus & Urfolkligt

 English short bio:

-Since 2018 Öhman is at the Centre for Multidisciplinary Studies on Racism, CEMFOR, at Uppsala University, financed by research projects, Dálkke: Indigenous Climate Change Studies, FORMAS Dnr 2017-01923, within the Swedish National research programme on climate, and projects FORMAS future research leaders project Safe and sustainable energy futures in Sápmi FORMAS Dnr 2016-01039.
+Since 2018 I am at the Centre for Multidisciplinary Studies on Racism, CEMFOR, at Uppsala University, financed by research projects, Dálkke: Indigenous Climate Change Studies, FORMAS Dnr 2017-01923, within the Swedish National research programme on climate, and projects FORMAS future research leaders project Safe and sustainable energy futures in Sápmi FORMAS Dnr 2016-01039.

-Öhman was affiliated to the Centre for Gender Research, Uppsala university, December 2008 through December 2018 financed solely through successful research projects.
+I was researcher at the Centre for Gender Research, Uppsala university, December 2008 through December 2018 financed solely through successful research projects.

-Her specific focus is on large scale technical systems, hydropower, energy production/consumption, water resources, environmental issues, decolonization and healing from traumas of colonization – mainly focusing on Sábme/Sápmi, land of the Sámi and also comparative studies and exchanges; human security; dam safety; water security.
-She also has research experience from West, East and North Africa, as well as India and the US.
-Her PhD thesis was on hydropower in Tanzania Taming Exotic Beauties: Swedish Hydro Power Constructions in Tanzania in the Era of Development Assistance, 1960s - 1990s
+My specific focus is on large scale technical systems, hydropower, energy production/consumption, water resources, environmental issues, decolonization and healing from traumas of colonization – mainly focusing on Sábme/Sápmi, land of the Sámi and also comparative studies and exchanges; human security; dam safety; water security.
+I have also research experience from West, East and North Africa, as well as India and the US.
+My PhD thesis was on hydropower in Tanzania Taming Exotic Beauties: Swedish Hydro Power Constructions in Tanzania in the Era of Development Assistance, 1960s - 1990s

 In 2008, I embarked upon the research on my own region, my own river – the Lule River – which ultimately led me back to my Sámi heritage, which I had known very little about, and a history I had tried to avoid for a long time.
 (Please see my article describing this journey at the start “Being May-Britt Öhman : or, reflections on my own colonized mind regarding hydropower constructions in Sápmi” http://uu.diva-portal.org/smash/record.jsf?pid=diva2:685126 ) I have been active within the Sámi society since 2009, when I was invited to a first Sámi meeting by my relative and mentor Agneta Silversparf.

-I am since 2013 member of board of the Sámi cultural association Silbonah Samesijdda.
+I was 2011-2019 member of board of the Sámi cultural association Silbonah Samesijdda.
 I was member of board of the National Association of Swedish Saami, SSR, 2011-2015.
-I was a candidate for the Sámi Parliament elections for Vuovdega (Forest Sámis) and for Mijá Gäjnno in 2013.
-In the elections of 2013 I became a deputy member of the Sámi Parliament.
-I am not much involved in Sámi politics, but I consider my participation as a way to both learn more about the issues of importance to the Sámi society as well as to contribute with my own expertise to the Sámi society at large.
-I am available to provide support to any Sámi parliament party who so wishes on the research and teaching of my expertise.
-The same goes of course for Swedish politics, when asked questions on my topics I do my best to contribute.
+I was a candidate for the Sámi Parliament elections for Vuovdega (Forest Sámis) in 2009 and for Mijá Gäjnno in 2013.
+In the elections of 2013 I became a deputy member of the Sámi Parliament, and remained until the next election in 2017.